 Improving Data Quality can achieve goals of: compatibility with new products;u202fplannedu202fworkflow optimizations; expand access to more usersu202fwithin the enterprise to an enlargingu202fscope of data,u202fwhileu202fpreparing for new products and features based on emerging standards.
 The data migration project can be a convenient time to do this affordably.

-Author Doug Sluis, PhD is the Director of Quality, Standards & Interoperability for Laitek Inc. His experience includes software development, systems engineering, test automation, interoperability, industry standards for electronic medical records, and quality and regulatory compliance.
+Author Doug Sluis, PhD is a consultant on Quality & Interoperability for Laitek Inc. His experience includes software development, systems engineering, test automation, interoperability, industry standards for electronic medical records, and quality and regulatory compliance.
 Doug has spent decades developing and applying Standards (DICOM, IHE, coding systems) to enhance products and clinical information continuity within clinical workflow.